windingtree/wips/README.md

 [WindingTree DAO's snapshot space](https://snapshot.org/#/windingtree.eth) is a simple voting interface that allows users to vote on proposals.
-Votes on WindingTree are weighted by the number of LIF1 and LIF2 held or delegated to the address used to vote.
+Votes on WindingTree are weighted by the number of LIF1 and LIF2 held by the address used to vote.

 ## Governance Process